- Coyotes are a canid related to wolves and domestic dogs.

 What are coyotes?

 Coyotes are a canid species closely related to wolves.
 They are much smaller than their massive wolf relatives, however.
 The average male coyote has a body length between 3.3 and 4.5 feet long and they typically weigh 18 to 44 pounds.
 The wide variation in weight is correlated to geography with northern populations weighing more than southern populations.
-A coyote’s fur color will also vary with geographic region but includes different shades of white, gray, and light brown.
+A coyote’s fur color will also vary with the geographic region but includes different shades of white, gray, and light brown.

 Coyotes have been culturally significant to humans for hundreds of years as well.
 Coyotes are depicted as warriors in Mesoamerican artwork in Teotihuacan and Aztec culture.
 These animals also appear extensively in Native American artwork and folklore.
 Amongst different tribes, the coyote has multiple personas including the untrustworthy trickster in southwestern and plains regions, and a companion of The Creator in Chinook, Pawnee, Ute, and Maidu tribes.
 Coyotes are also the state animal of South Dakota.